Title

 Edgar Sinco Romero is declared as the National Artist for 2003 in the field of Film and Broadcast Arts, recognizing his significant contributions to the Filipino cultural heritage.

-The Cultural Center of the Philippines and the National Commission for Culture and the Arts recommended the conferment.
+The proclamation states that the President acted upon the recommendation of the Cultural Center of the Philippines and the National Commission for Culture and the Arts.

-He was declared National Artist by virtue of the Constitution, existing laws, Proclamation No. 1001 as amended, and Presidential Decree No. 208, in relation to the Administrative Code of 1987.
+It states the President acted by virtue of powers vested by the Constitution and existing laws, pursuant to Proclamation No. 1001 (as amended) and in relation to the Administrative Code provision cited.

 Analyze Cases Smarter, Faster